RameenRamzan/Typescript/famous_Quote/README.md

-This folder contains my Project 04.
+This folder contains my Assignment 04.